Sleep Training FAQs

 Yes!
 We have several twins’ sleep experts on our team, and can get them sleeping through the night and napping in the same room really quickly.

 Yes!
-We will set you up for success.
-We’ll start by integrating our sleep training solution when you’re all at home.
-Then, we’ll make sure you have all the tools you need to keep your baby sleeping healthily.
+We will set you up for travel-proof sleep training success.
+We’ll start by integrating our sleep training solutions when you’re all at home.
+Then, we’ll make sure you have all the tools you need to keep your baby sleeping healthily on the go.
 If you’re traveling during the month you’re working with us, we will guide you before, during and after your travels, so your baby will be a great sleeper, regardless of where she or he sleeps!

 You bet.
 Many of the families we work with have two homes, and travel on weekends and holidays.
 If everyone is on board, our initial sleep training service can help your baby seamlessly transition from one home to another.

 We help families sleep train babies starting as early as 10 weeks old.
-The majority of the babies we work with are between 3-10 months old, but we work with babies up to 16 months, and toddlers up until 3.5 years old.
+The majority of the babies we work with are between 3-10 months old, but we work with babies up to 18 months old.

-To former clients we already know, yes; otherwise, no. We know from years of first-hand experience that a one-off phone call isn’t often very helpful.
+To former clients we already know, yes—no charge for a quick question a month or a year later; otherwise, no. We know from years of first-hand experience that a one-off phone call isn’t often very helpful.
 Advice without followup support isn’t going to help you resolve months of unhealthy sleep habits.

 Payment is due in full before we confirm your Sleep Training Program.
 Payments may be made by ACH transfer, Visa, MasterCard, or American Express.
 If you have a Flexible Spending Account (FSA) or Health Savings Accounts (HSA), then our Sleep Training Programs are often 100% reimbursable.
 Contact your administrator to confirm.
 Services are non-transferrable, and no refunds are offered for unused services.